AnikaErceg/slot-machine-game/README.md

 In case it's set to center, top and bottom positions are set to null.

-In case it's set to top ot bottom, center position is set to null.
+In case it's set to top or bottom, center position is set to null.

-Using a matrix could allow for more payline options as it would be fairly easy to determine also vertical wins or any odd pay-line paths wins, as most modern video slot machines have nowadays.
+Using a matrix could allow for more payline options as it would be fairly easy to determine also vertical wins or any odd payline paths wins, as most modern video slot machines have nowadays.

-All it needs is to add comparison functions for new paylines and enable function to select multiple reels.
+All it needs is to add comparison functions for new paylines and enable function to select number of paylines.

 Using matrix like this could also allow adding more reels easily.